zerosuxx/vaultwarden-sso/test/oidc/README.md

  - `VaultWarden` on http://127.0.0.1:8000 with the default user `test@yopmail.com/test`.
  - `Keycloak` on http://127.0.0.1:8080/admin/master/console/ with the default user `admin/admin`

-To procede with an SSO login after you enter the email, on the screen prompting for `Master Password` the sso button should be visible.
+To proceed with an SSO login after you enter the email, on the screen prompting for `Master Password` the SSO button should be visible.

 ## Running only Keycloak